tidymodels/poissonreg/.github/SUPPORT.md

-# Getting help with fishy
+# Getting help with poissonreg

-Thanks for using fishy!
+Thanks for using poissonreg!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex